Gamerrethink/aws-bootcamp-cruddur-2023/journal/week0.md

 Homework Challenges

-- Destroy your root account credentials, Set MFA, IAM role
+- Destroy your root account credentials, Set MFA, IAM role - Completed
 - Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
 - Review all the questions of each pillars in the Well Architected Tool (No specialized lens)
 - Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts